minio/docs/source/developers/transforms-with-object-lambda.rst

 Start the Handler
 +++++++++++++++++

-To test the handler in your local development environment, start it with the following command:
+Use the following command to start the handler:

 .. code-block:: shell
    :class: copyable